 How do I apply for a voucher?

 For an MRVP or Section 8 voucher, apply at a housing authority that has a voucher program.
 Or apply for several housing authorities at the MassNAHRO Section 8 Waiting List.
-You can also apply at a regional nonprofit housing agency, such as the HAP Housing in Springfield.
+You can also apply at a regional housing admin agency.
 You can use a Section 8 voucher anywhere in the state.

 How do I apply for housing subsidized by MassHousing?

 Identify the community where you want to live and apply directly at the subsidized housing developments in those communities.
-Download a PDF file that lists subsidized developments financed by MassHousing.
 Or use HUD's online Affordable Apartment Search to find subsidized apartments in Massachusetts.

 Where do I have priority if I was displaced from a HUD subsidized multifamily development?

-If you were a resident of federally funded HUD multifamily housing damaged by the tornado, and if you are otherwise eligible, you must be given first preference in other HUD multifamily housing.
+If you were a resident of federally funded HUD multifamily housing damaged by a natural disaster, and if you are otherwise eligible, you must be given first preference in other HUD multifamily housing.
 You can ask for either temporary or permanent admission depending on your circumstances.
 See a list of federally subsidized multifamily housing or call Joe McNealy at the Boston HUD office, 617-994-8222.